-With eye on China, India and the U.S. sign accord to deepen military ties
+With eye on China, India and U.S. sign accord to deepen military ties

-The two countries signed the accord during a visit by Secretary of State Mike Pompeo and Secretary of Defense Mark T. Esper to Delhi just days before the upcoming U.S. presidential election.
+The two countries signed the accord in New Delhi during a visit by Secretary of State Mike Pompeo and Defense Secretary Mark T. Esper a week before the U.S. presidential election.

 The partnership between the two countries is particularly important “in light of increasing aggression and destabilizing activities by China,” Esper told reporters on Tuesday during an outdoor news conference where all the officials wore masks.